Teacher Contact Information: firstname.lastname@example.org

 Attendance: Please make sure that your child attends school each day.
 Every day is packed with learning that can't always be learned independently at home.
 Our class is filled with discussion and how a topic relates to our everyday lives.
 Hands-on activities reinforce concepts we learn and may not always be able to be completed at home either.
 Review the school policy concerning attendance in the manual.
 If your child is absent, please send in a note to excuse the absence.
 I will send home any work that can be completed outside the classroom.

-Snacks: We will have snack time in the afternoon to keep our brains fueled!
+Snacks: We will have snack time to keep our brains fueled!
 These snacks should be healthy, not junk food.
 Examples of healthy snacks: fruit, veggies, granola bars, cheese and crackers, etc. We will use a snack calendar system.
 Please send a healthy snack for the class on your assigned day.
 Individually wrapped snacks are great because they take less time away from our free time.
 I would greatly appreciate individually wrapped snacks or snacks portioned into baggies when it is your snack day.
 Either method works; I know that individually wrapped snacks can get expensive.

 Daily Schedule: Our special area time will be from 2:30-3:20 daily.